 - Will you ride year-round, regardless of the weather?
 If so, it might be a worthwhile investment to get a bike with disc brakes.
 Bikes with disc brakes often cost a bit more, but these brakes generally last longer and give you better stopping power in rain/mud/snow or whatever else mother nature throws at you.

 Ultimately though, the most important thing is comfort.
 Spend some time on whatever bike you are considering to make sure you’re comfortable on it.
 If it’s comfortable, you’ll ride it.
 If not, you probably won’t.

 Short answer?
 Probably not much more than you already have if you’re just getting started!
 While it’s great to carry things in baskets, racks, and panniers, most people just use a shoulder bag or backpack to carry their essentials for the day and this is definitely good enough for most trips.

 For clothing, it’s usually the same answer.
 You don’t need performance sportswear if you’re just commuting around town.
 Again, it comes down to comfort – wear items that are comfortable to you and if you’re worried about getting sweaty, just keep it slow and give yourself extra time to get where you’re going.
 If it’s raining out, just wear your regular rain jacket and maybe some boots if you’d like.
+Check out these tips for all-season biking.
 You’re not out there racing, so you don’t need special gear to get started.